 The order that you should approach things and the importance or value that each element has will depend on your own context – where you are in your employee engagement strategy, the makeup of your workforce and the type of market you are in.
 As our Client Success Director has said, employee engagement is not one-size-fits-all.

 Remember, we're always here to help you take a hard look at your employee engagement strategy and hone in on how you can build your own bridge.
 Get started by reaching out to one of my colleagues below.

 So while we’ve broken down the Bridge™ in a couple videos and talked about honing in on certain elements like recognition and employee perks, I wanted to give you a few “flash cards” to recall some important points.
 Here’s a look at all 10 elements of the Bridge™:

 Open & Honest Communication

-This is the foundation of The Engagement Bridge™ — creating an open and honest culture is incredibly important.
+This is the foundation of the Engagement Bridge™ — creating an open and honest culture is incredibly important.
 What we mean by this is building an open and transparent communications culture, so your people understand the “why” behind your decisions, you’ve created two-way feedback routes and you’ve fostered an environment where your people trust your decision and your leadership.

 Purpose, Mission & Values

-Are you giving your employees something bigger to work towards, and do they understand your organisation’s contribution to both your industry and society?
-When I say Reward Gateway’s mission is, “Let’s make the world a better place to work,” I want our employees to understand that our offering — HR technology — is a means to better connect the organisation to their people, in a variety of ways to build better engagement.
+Are you giving your employees something bigger to work towards, and do they understand your organization’s contribution to both your industry and society?
+When I say Reward Gateway’s mission is, “Let’s make the world a better place to work,” I want our employees to understand that our offering — HR technology — is a means to better connect the organization to their people, in a variety of ways to build better engagement.